Managed mode

 file, which allows you to start with more general rules and then be more specific for a subset of inputs.

-Using this flexibility, you can create very specific sets of outputs.
+Using this flexibility, you can create specific sets of outputs.

 For example, this series of rules creates different generated code directories for each input: